 For high school graduation a student must complete at least 3 math credits, with at least one at the senior level.

-At the grade 9 level there are 4 courses: Academic, Applied, Essentials (LDCC) and Stellar.
+At the grade 9 level there are 3 courses: Academic, Applied and Essentials (LDCC).

 In Academic, the emphasis is on theory and abstract thinking.
 This stream leads to post secondary degree/diploma programs that require a high level of mathematics (e.g. engineering, computers, medicine).